Giorgi/DuckDB.NET/README.md

 ### Getting Started
 There are two ways to work with DuckDB from C#: You can use ADO.NET Provider or use a low-level bindings library for DuckDB.
 The ADO.NET Provider is built on top of the low-level library and is the recommended and most straightforward approach to work with DuckDB.

-In both cases, there are two NuGet packages available: The Full package that includes the DuckDB native library and a managed-only library that doesn't include a native library.
+In both cases, two NuGet packages are available: The Full package that includes the DuckDB native library and a managed-only library that doesn't include a native library.

 |  | ADO.NET Provider | Includes DuckDB library |
 |---|---|---|